Tracking Overview

 | Browser click cookie | affitor_click_id |

-| Sale API click field | click_id |
+| Server-side tracking click field | click_id |

 Use one stable internal customer ID everywhere.